 From service to components: the composites.

-The core defines a concept of composite which goal is to fill the full spectrum between the flat and unprotected structure, as found in usual service platforms (where any service can use and be used by any other one), and the black box structure, as found in many component models (where the content of a composite is fully hidden from outside).
+The core defines a concept of composite which aims to fulfill the spectrum between the flat and unprotected structure, as found in usual service platforms (where any service can use and be used by any other one), and the black box structure, as found in many component models (where the content of a composite is fully hidden from outside).

-Each composite can define its level of “transparency”, and can define the strategies to be used inside the composite.
+Each composite can define its level of “transparency”, and can define the strategies adopted inside the composite.

 These mechanisms are primarily intended for the management of multiple applications sharing the same platform and devices.